-- The care you receive is included in the plan's Medical Benefits Chart (this chart is in Chapter 4 of this booklet). - The care you receive is considered medically necessary.
-"Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice.
+- The care you receive is included in the plan's Medical Benefits Chart (this chart is in Chapter 4 of this document). - The care you receive is considered medically necessary.
+"Medically necessary" means that the services, supplies, equipment, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice.

 - You have a network primary care provider (a PCP) who is providing and overseeing your care.
-As a member of our plan, you must choose a network PCP (for more information about this, see Section 2.1 in this chapter). - In most situations, your network PCP must give you approval in advance before you can use other providers in the plan's network, such as specialists, hospitals, skilled nursing facilities, or home health care agencies.
-This is called giving you a "referral."
-For more information about this, see Section 2.3 of this chapter. - Referrals from your PCP are not required for emergency care or urgently needed services.
-There are also some other kinds of care you can get without having approval in advance from your PCP (for more information about this, see Section 2.2 of this chapter). - You may receive your care from a network provider, including getting a referral from your PCP to see a network specialist (for more information about this, see Section 2 in this chapter).
-You may also see a network specialist without a referral using your Point-of-Service (POS) option.
-Additionally, you may receive your care from an out-of-network provider (a provider who is not part of our plan's network) for most covered services using your POS option.
+As a member of our plan, you must choose a network PCP (for more information about this, see Section 2.1 in this chapter). - You may receive your care from a network provider (for more information about this, see Section 2 in this chapter).
+You may receive your care from an out-of-network provider (a provider who is not part of our plan's network) for most covered services using your POS option.
 Out-of-network providers must be Medicare-certified.
 Except in limited circumstances, services received from Medicare opt-out or Medicare excluded providers are not a covered benefit.
 Prior authorization rules may still apply for services received using your POS option.
-Your costs may be higher if you use out-of-network providers or see an innetwork specialist without a referral.
-Here are three exceptions: - The plan covers emergency or urgently needed services that you get from an outof-network provider.
-For more information about this, and to see what emergency or urgently needed services means, see Section 3 in this chapter. - If you need medical care that Medicare requires our plan to cover and the providers in our network cannot provide this care, you can get this care from an out-of-network provider.
+Your costs may be higher if you use out-of-network providers.
+Here are three exceptions: - The plan covers emergency or urgently needed services that you get from an out-ofnetwork provider.
+For more information about this, and to see what emergency or urgently needed services means, see Section 3 in this chapter. - o If you need medical care that Medicare requires our plan to cover but there are no specialists in our network that provide this care, you can get this care from an out-of-network provider at the same cost sharing you normally pay in-network.
 Authorization should be obtained from the plan prior to seeking care.
 If authorization is received in this situation, you will pay the same as you would pay if you got the care from a network provider.
 If services are not authorized, you would be using your POS option.
-For information about getting approval to see an out-of-network doctor, see Section 2.4 in this chapter. - The plan covers kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan's service area.

-SECTION 2 Use providers in the plan's network to get your medical care
+For information about getting approval to see an out-of-network doctor, see Section 2.4 in this chapter. - O The plan covers kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan's service area or when your provider for this service is temporarily unavailable or inaccessible.
+The cost sharing you pay the plan for dialysis can never exceed the cost sharing in Original Medicare.
+If you are outside the plan's service area and obtain the dialysis from a provider that is outside the plan's network, your cost sharing cannot exceed the cost sharing you pay in-network.
+However, if your usual in-network provider for dialysis is temporarily unavailable and you choose to obtain services inside the service area from a provider outside the plan's network the cost sharing for the dialysis may be higher.

-Section 2.1 You must choose a Primary Care Provider (PCP) to provide and oversee your medical care
+SECTION 2 Use providers in the plan's network to get your medical care Section 2.1 You must choose a Primary Care Provider (PCP) to provide and oversee your medical care